The Growing Number of Millennials Investing in Stocks

 – Low wages and rising inflation have also posed challenges for millennial investors.

-Read more What stocks do millennials invest in
+Read more Are european stocks worth investing in

 ## Additional Insights